williamsimionatto/flutter_holiday_app/README.md

 ## Instructions for running the tests
 1. Run `flutter test --coverage` to run all tests
+2. Run `genhtml coverage/lcov.info -o coverage/html` to generate the coverage report
+3. Open the `index.html` file in the `coverage/html` folder to see the coverage report

 ## Architecture and Design Patterns